Aleadinglight/blog/src/content/posts/s3-deletion-safety.md

 ## The Real Cost of Convenience

-When you enable `autoDeleteObjects: true` (Option 1) for production buckets, you're trading safety for convenience.
+When you enable `autoDeleteObjects: true` in **Option 1** for production buckets, you're trading safety for convenience.
 That trade might seem reasonable until you consider:

 - Customer files lost permanently
 - Compliance violations from premature data deletion
 - Hours of incident response and customer communication
 - Potential revenue impact and reputation damage

-Is saving 30 seconds of manual work worth that risk?
+Saving 30 seconds does not worth the risks.

 ## The sweet spot for automation while still requiring minimal manual intervention

-For most production applications storing user data, Option 2 provides the right balance.
+For most production applications storing user data, **Option 2** provides the right balance.
 It prevents accidental deletion: that failed stack error is your safety net.
 When CloudFormation says "cannot delete non-empty bucket," you stop and think about what you're doing.

-This, however, isn't a burden like you would think.
-You only deal with this once: when deliberately tearing down the stack.
-Unlike daily operations, this is a rare, intentional action.
-Unlike Option 3 (`RETAIN`), the bucket eventually gets deleted.
+This isn't a burden because we only deal with this once: when deliberately deleting the stack -  a rare, intentional action.
+This is also better than **Option 3** (`RETAIN`), since the bucket eventually gets deleted.
 You don't accumulate orphaned resources across AWS accounts.

 ## What to consider?